alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 The problem is that, when removing instances, we do not want to use their _current_ load, but the _projected load_ that they would have with one less instance to hold the traffic.
-Otherwise the remaining instances may go above the load instantly, so we would need to create a new one, and so on.
+Otherwise the remaining instances may go above the high watermark instantly, so we would need to create a new one, which would again set the load below the low watermark, and so on.
+This kind of ping-pong is very bad for the servers and for the bottom line.

 Example: we have two servers at 50% load.
 Removing one would leave us with a 100% load for just one server,